-He was part of the squad at France '98, Korea-Japan 2002 and South Africa 2010.
-He won the Silver Ball and the Silver Shoe awards in the 1999 FIFA Confederations Cup.
+Cuauhtemoc Blanco was part of the Mexican national team at France '98, Korea-Japan 2002 and South Africa 2010.
+He won the Silver Ball and the Silver Shoe awards in the 1999 FIFA Confederations Cup, where Mexico won.
 He is tied with Ronaldinho as the all-time leading Confederations Cup goalscorer.
 He is also remembered for the Cuauhtemiña (also spelled Cuauhteminha), or Blanco Trick, which he performed notably at the 1998 World Cup.

 Known by his nickname "El Matador", Luis Hernandez was among the top scorers at France 1998.
 He was also Mexico's highest scorer in the WC Finals.
 He was twice named Mexico's Player of the Year in 1997 and 1998.
 Hernández played with Querétaro F.C., Cruz Azul, C.F.
 Monterrey, Necaxa, Club América, UANL Tigres, CD Veracruz, and Chiapas in Mexico.
 He had a very unproductive stint with Boca Juniors.
 He also played with LA Galaxy.